ftyers/ftyers.github.io/2018-komp-ling/quizzes/quiz-2/quiz2-response.md

 ```
 k:[epsilon]  <=> [u - V] _ [u - V] C [#: | C]
 ```
-in order to get 'maun' from 'maku', but 'puvun' from 'puku'.  "[u - V]" seems to be nonsence.
+in order to get 'maun' from 'maku', but 'puvun' from 'puku'.  [u - V] seems to be nonsence.

 d) Theoretically we may subtract the context of the more specific rule from the more general rule to make the general two-level rule more specific, but it is not an optimal solution.
 We can try to rewrite the rewrite rules from the answer (b) as:
 ```